rapidsai/roc/README.md

 #### Commands

-`cmd` contains the command-line tool `rapids-ops-cli`.
+`cmd` contains the command-line tool `roc`.
 If it makes sense to house different cli tools within this code base, they can be added as new directories under `cmd`.

 #### Internal helper libraries

 `internal` contains some internal utilities that shouldn't be consumed by outside users.
 For example, the `ghcli` package consists of code copied from the `internal` space of the official [`gh cli`](https://github.com/cli/cli/tree/0607ce56c5eb7edd1a50872fb364a11b52930c39/internal) to copy its behaviors (e.g. config paths).

 #### External helper libraries